orrholly/mHealth-Team-Manual/Documentation and Data: Archiving and Sharing.md

 What goes here:

-    - Project documents
-    - Papers
-    - IRB materials
-    - Research
-    - Meeting notes
+    - Code
+    - Documentation that gets updated often (like this manaual!)

 Why does it go here:

-    - NYU is a Google Apps for Ed instution
-    - Faculty, staff, and students understand how it works (it's intuitive)
+    - Version control (for an explanation look here)
-    - Easy to share with internal and external collaborators
+    - Easy to access for the team
+    - You can put that you have used Github on your resume